Mutoxicated/HYPER/devlog.md

 Despite organization, everything is kind of foggy in my head right now.
 Maybe because I got distracted from the game with another game that I've started to put hours on.
 Anyway yeah that's it for now.

-## Dat 78 thru 99
+## Day 78 thru 99

 Sorry for not waiting a day to make this log but I just want to say that for about 2 weeks I hadn't done any progress due to side projects taking over.
 Though, this week I've been doing ALOT.

 I rewrote the whole document that explained everything about the game because it was a mess.
 Now, i rewrote, advanced and organized it and I'm pretty happy with how it turned out.
-Link to the doc here: .
+Link to the doc here: [HYPER Doc v2.pdf](https://github.com/Mutoxicated/HYPER/files/12641235/HYPER.Doc.v2.pdf).

 Apart from that, I should tell you about the changes I made to the debuff and buff system.